2019, Late May

 So at last the EV arrived,.
 Well actually we had to go and get it, it's not that automatic.

-It is called an e-NV200 and is essentially a 40kWh Nissan Leaf, but taller and based on the body-shell of a petrol or diesel van which can also be made as a 7 seat taxi.
+It is called an e-NV200 and is essentially a 40kWh Nissan Leaf, but taller and uses the body-shell of a petrol or diesel van which can also be made as a 7 seat taxi.
 It is entirely electric driven and doesn't use any petrol or diesel.
 I know that's what I just wrote, but a surprisingly large number of people have been taken in by the auto-motive industry's use of various terms for non EVs like 'mild hybrid' and 'self charging'.
 These are weasel words meaning they want you to buy an internal combustion engine with a light coating of green-wash.

 Our nearest petrol station is about 8 miles away, so the inconvenience of overnight charging is easier as well as cheaper.
+Currently that's £6 for 130 miles.
 The eNV200 is quite large by comparison with the Zafira, but not excessively so.
 Most of the extra volume is in the boot area, we went for the 5 seat version although a 7 seat is available.
 We hardly ever used the sixth and seventh seats in the Zafira so there didn't seem much point.
 It sits a little higher and feels similar to the Discovery, although the centre of gravity is lower and, perhaps aided by being brand new, it goes around corners as though it was on rails.
 Acceleration is very good indeed, and of course decidedly silent.

 Charging has as yet been entirely at home, although I can fill up for nothing if I pop into Nissan dealerships and nick a cup of coffee.
 There's a 7kW charger socket hidden in the top picture by the passenger wing mirror which will fully charge the battery over-night.
 Time calculation is a bit approximate but if you are on a 7kW socket and charge from absolute zero to 35 kWh it'll take 5 hours (35 divided by 7)